 I loved how organized their curriulum and supplies were for their toddler program.
 It was super easy for any volunteer to know what to do and where to find what they needed.
 More on that in another post.

 They had signs in their rooms that clearly outlined expectations for volunteers.
 They looked professional and communicated policies in a way that was easy to understand.
-More about signs that are helpful in a kids ministry space in another post.
+Check out this post about Kids Ministry Signs.

 Their preschool classrooms were very organized and only had what was needed in them.
 Their curriculum was very intentional about the activities the kids would be doing that day, so they didn’t have a lot of toys to clutter up their space.